SatisfactoryServerManager/SSMCloud/docs/README.md

 ## What is an agent?

-A SSM Agent is a docker container that will help easily manage the installation and running of a Satisfactory Dedicated server instance.
+A SSM Agent is a small application that is installed on your own infrastructure, this application will Install, Update, Start/Stop the Satisfactory Dedicated Server.

+> **NOTE:** Within SSM Cloud this is referred to as a server

+There are two different methods of installing SSM Agent.

+-   Running the Agent on the local machine and will be seperated by folder structure.
+-   Running the Agent within a Docker Container.

 ## SSM Architecture